almostengr/almostengrwebsite/website/docs/index.md

 To pick a song for the Light Show, go to the [Jukebox page](/jukebox).

+To see the current song information, visit the
+<a href="https://twitter.com/hplightshow" target="_blank">Light Show Twitter page</a>.

 ## Technology Blog

 A programmer that does not talk (or in this case write) about technology probably is not a good programmer.